The celebration of Eid-al-Fitr occurs at the conclusion to the Holy Month of Ramadan.

 The dates this special occasion will fall on will be determined by moon sighting committee, however, the exact days the public and private sector will take as holidays in Abu Dhabi will be confirmed by the UAE Government.

-It is expected in 2022 that this holiday will fall from approximately the 2nd to 5th of May 2022 (the last day of Ramadan to 3 Shawwal – 4 days), though the exact dates are announced only a few days before.
+It is expected in 2023 that this public holiday will fall from 20 April to 23 April 2023, though possibly lasting until 24 April 2023 (the last day of Ramadan to 3 Shawwal – 5 days)

 What do I need to know as a visitor to Abu Dhabi during Eid?

 Eid Al Fitr celebrates the Festival of the Breaking of the Fast.
-From Ramadan 29 to Shawwal 3 (the 10th month on the Hijri calendar), Muslims around the world mark the end of “sawm” – daytime fasting – which is one of the five pillars of Islam.
+From Ramadan 29 to Shawwal 3 (the 10th month on the Hijri calendar), Muslims worldwide mark the end of “sawm” – daytime fasting – one of the five pillars of Islam.

 Eid al-Fitr is a festival for Muslims to show gratitude to Allah (God) for the help and strength he gave them throughout the month of Ramadan to help them practice self-control.

 Muslims will gather in mosques or open spaces and offer two units of prayer – called “Rakat”.
-The prayers are followed by a sermon, in which the Imam asks for forgiveness, mercy, and peace for every being across the world.
+The prayers are followed by a sermon, in which the Imam asks for forgiveness, mercy, and peace for everyone worldwide.

 Along with exchanging Eid greetings and feasting with family, another important element of the Eid celebrations is giving money to the poor (known as ‘Zakat al-Fitr‘).